-To get there, we must first step back, and note that Emscripten does not aim to achieve perfect compatibility with all possible LLVM assembly (and correspondingly, with all possible C or C++ code, etc.); instead, Emscripten targets a large subset of LLVM assembly code, which is portable and does not make crucial assumptions about the underlying CPU architecture on which the code is meant to run.
+To get there, we must first step back, and note that Emscripten does not aim to achieve perfect compatibility with all possible LLVM assembly (and correspondingly, with all possible C or C++ code, etc.); instead, Emscripten targets a subset of LLVM assembly code, which is portable and does not make crucial assumptions about the underlying CPU architecture on which the code is meant to run.
 That subset is meant to encompass the vast majority of real-world code that would be compiled into LLVM, while also being compilable into very performant JavaScript.

-More specifically, Emscripten assumes that the LLVM assembly code it is compiling has Load-Store Consistency (LSC), which is the requirement that after a value with a specific type is written to a memory location, loads from that memory location will be of the same type (until a value with a different type is written there).
+More specifically, Emscripten assumes that the LLVM assembly code it is compiling has Load-Store Consistency (LSC), which is the requirement that loads from and stores to a specific memory address will use the same type.
 Normal C and C++ code generally does so: If x is a variable containing a 32-bit floating point number, then both loads and stores of x will be of 32-bit floating point values, and not 16-bit unsigned integers or anything else.
+(Note that even if we write something like float x = 5 then the compiler will assign a 32-bit float with the value of 5 to x, and not an integer.)